 Monitor

-Figure 8 - Scenario C1 - Remote Management
+Figure 7 - Scenario C1 - Remote Management

-4.2 Scenario C2
+4.2 Scenario B2

 4.2.1 Description

 Fred submits a job to a print service running on a device.
 After the job is submitted, an error occurs and the device enters an error state.
 Its status indicates that a service error, number xxx.xx, has occurred.
 Barney, the administrator, is notified of the error via an event that is sent to his management application.
 Barney uses the management application to attempt to determine the cause of the error by communicating with the device using WBMM, SNMP, or another existing protocol.
 The management application doesn't contain information concerning service error codes.
 It grabs a snapshot of the current device configuration and state, formats the data into a XML document that conforms to the WBMM standard XML device model (if device supports it directly

-then it acts primarily as a forwarding agent) and then forwards onto the external support web site.
+then it acts primarily as a forwarding agent) and then forwards onto the support web site.
 The web site processes the information and then provides an explanation of the cause and the steps correct the error.
 The management application presents the data in its user interface.
 Barney follows the directions generated from the support site to correct the error.

 4.2.2 Discussion

-There are several requirements implicit in this scenario.
+TBA